-Admitted students start with the IDST 600 Planning and Research course and then move through a series of courses or other learning strategies, offered through other graduate programs at the university, to explore specific topics and issues drawn from several disciplines.
-Students' programs culminate in the IDST 699 Individualized Studies Capstone course in which they create a major research project or thesis that aligns with their personal educational goals and builds on the coursework they have completed.
+Admitted students start with the IDST 600 Research and Planning course and then move through a series of courses or other learning strategies, offered through other graduate programs at the university, to explore specific topics and issues drawn from several disciplines.
+Students' programs culminate in the IDST 699 Individualized Studies Capstone course in which they create a major Capstone Project/Research that aligns with their personal educational goals and builds on the coursework they have completed.